CAFAudit/audit-service/deploy/src/main/resources/production-marathon/README.md

 ### Marathon Environment
 The `environment.sh` file supports configurable property settings necessary for service deployment.
 These include:

-- `CAF_ELASTIC_PROTOCOL`: The protocol used to connect with elasticsearch server. e.g. https.
+- `CAF_ELASTIC_PROTOCOL`: The protocol used to connect with elasticsearch server. e.g. http.
 Default value is http.

 - `CAF_AUDIT_SERVICE_PORT`: This property configures the port that the CAF Audit Web Service listens on.